A Path Through New Orleans

 Approaching the Central Business District, the buildings begin to increase massively in scale, and the experience changes totally.
 I am now an ant in a deep crevasse, desperately trying to keep up with the larger, faster moving traffic.

 After a few blocks, the road stops abruptly at Jackson Square, and I am forced to leave the street and weave through the tourists, the fortune tellers, the pigeons, and the homeless.
 Upon leaving Jackson Square, the French quarter becomes quiet.
-There is no longer any traffic, and I truly begin to feel the age of everything around me.
-At times I even wonder if the person I'm passing on the street is really there, or just a ghost of New Orlean's past.
-I pass by streets like Frenchman, that on any given night are full of life, and the best music in all of the city, but in the morning, one might not even notice.

 Leaving the French Quarter, I enter the Fauburg Marigny, originally a French residential neighborhood.
 The houses here are once again all shotgun style, one-story, but they are much closer together than the houses of Uptown or the Garden district, creating a denser urban fabric.
 At this point I start to notice that the traffic is no longer dominated by automobiles, but instead by bicycles.
 The Marigny is home to artists, musicians, transvestites, and "freaks and weirdos" from all different walks of life.
-They travel around on their bicycles, coexisting without the slightest effort in a part of New Orleans which for me, has become one of the most intriguing.
-This is the point on the city grid that bends or breaks from the rest, disrupting the linear axis of the preceding streets.
-It does this physically and metaphorically, mirroring the paths of the people who occupy it.
-New Orleans has always been a home to rougues, outlaws, and people who refused to go along with the confines of the social fabric of American culture.
-Many still find refuge at this breaking point.

 While the route I take to studio everyday is beautiful, scenic, uplifting, and amazing in everyway, it is in no way representative of the state of New Orleans.
 The small stretch of land is not unlike a preserved artifact that tells a story of what used to be, not what is.
-It is easy to lose yourself in the beauty and grandeur of everything that these places offer, but the red sign spray-painted on the wall of our studio tells the story of the rest of New Orleans: a New Orleans that has yet to recover from the most devastating natural disaster in American history.
+It is easy to lose yourself in the beauty and grandeur of everything that these places offer, but the red sign spray-painted on the wall of our studio tells the story of the rest of New Orleans:

 0 Comments: